Festivals in Nepal and its Celebation Dates

 Celebration of Festival and its Importance

-In addition to this, festivals also make cure the mental health of the people.
-The most important part of celebrating the festival in Nepal is the blessing that the elders give.
-Festival helps to build and increase social and cultural relationships among people. technology and modernization have increased the pop culture in Nepal so, festivals are the way of saving our tradition and legacy of the ancient Nepali culture.
-The festival time is the time to refresh our minds and life.
+Technology and modernization have increased the pop culture in Nepal, so festivals are a way of saving our tradition and legacy of the ancient Nepali culture.
+Festival time is the time to refresh our minds and lives.
 During festivals, people forget all their tensions and enjoy themselves with their families.

-Types of festivals famous in Nepal
+Types of Festivals Famous in Nepal

 • Religious festivals